Academic Paper Polishing | Improve Tone, Logic, and Draft Readability

-AcademicIdeas helps you polish academic drafts before submission by improving scholarly tone, paragraph transitions, argumentative density, and overall readability.
+AcademicIdeas helps polish academic drafts by improving scholarly tone, sentence flow, paragraph transitions, and overall readability after the main draft is already written.

 What this page helps you do first